 Countdown to Tipoff: Pacers vs. Trail Blazers

-INJURY REPORT: For the Pacers, Danny Granger is day-to-day with a sinus infection and Brandon Rush (sprained right ankle) is out.
-For the Trail Blazers, Marcus Camby (left knee), Greg Oden (left knee), Brandon Roy (left knee) and Elliot Williams (right knee) are out.
+INJURY REPORT: For the Pacers, Roy Hibbert is probable with an upper respiratory infection.
+For the Trail Blazers, Marcus Camby (left knee), Greg Oden (left knee), Brandon Roy (left knee) and Elliott Williams (right knee) are out.